blaze/blaze/docs/source/tutorials.rst

 handy for performing advanced operations (like views) in a more powerful way.

-Note that when creating from a Python iterable, a datashape will be inferred::
+Note that when creating from a Python iterable, a datashape will boe inferred::

   >>> print(a.dshape)